wp-plugins/bulletproof-security/readme.txt

 * And also excellent coding advice to improve BPS even more
 * and making the entire WordPress Community a safer and better place
 * New permanent plugin conflict fixes added to master .htaccess files

+== Help Info ==

+Extensive Help Info can be found on the AIT-pro.com website and within the BulletProof Security pages themselves.
+Hover over the blue Read Me links to get Help Info about the particular section or page of the BulletProof Security plugin that you are in.
+The Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.